Feldpost 1914-1918

 This letter was posted at the Bavarian Feldpoststation no. 407 (VALENCIENNES station).
 It contained 320 Mark and weighed 32 g.
 Postage for this type of letter was 40 Pf (under 50 g, over 300 Mark).
 The registration number of this letter is 545.

-In preparation for major offensives and to keep its intentions secret, the High Command could order a postal break lasting from a few days to a few weeks.
-During this interruption, soldiers were forbidden to take mail into the trenches.
-If they were taken prisoner in a coup de main before the attack, the mail seized by the enemy could have revealed the imminent offensive.
+In preparation for major offensives and to maintain secrecy, the High Command could impose a postal break, lasting anywhere from a few days to several weeks.
+During these interruptions, soldiers were strictly forbidden from carrying mail into the trenches.
+If a soldier were captured in a coup de main (a sudden enemy raid) before the attack, any seized mail could reveal critical details about the impending offensive.

-The effectiveness of these postal interruptions was relative, as soldiers found roundabout ways of getting their mail through.
-They could, for example, entrust it to leave-holders who posted the mail in Germany or in an area not covered by the postal interruption.
-In his memoirs, General Ludendorff states: "Postal interruptions were of no value.
-There were too many channels of information to the country, I couldn't suspend leave, because it was the only thing the High Command could give the soldier".
+"Postal interruptions were of no value.
+There were too many channels of information to the country.
+I couldn’t suspend leave because it was the only thing the High Command could give the soldier."

 This card was sent by an auxiliary railway clerk (Hilfsschaffner) who was employed by the Military Railways Directorate No. 1 (Militär-Eisenbahndirektion I.).
 In April 1915, the mail handled by Feldpoststation no. 77 in VALENCIENNES was subject to a postal interruption.